Skip to Content

 This is a simple, basic recipe for pico de gallo, and sometimes, basic is exactly what you want.
 Sometimes, though, you’re looking to shake things up!
 Here are a few of my favorite ways to change up my pico game:

-My Favorite Pico de Gallo Add-ins:
+My favorite add-ins for Homemade Pico de Gallo

 Avocado: Yes, there might be guacamole sitting nearby, but adding some diced avocado to pico gives it a nice, creamy texture!